 - Sprinkle 1-2 tablespoons of lemon juice over the quince slices.

-- In a large heavy-bottom saucepan combine the sugar and water, bring to a gentle boil over medium heat, uncovered, boil for about ten minutes.
-Add a little more water, if needed.
+- In a large heavy-bottom saucepan combine the sugar and water, bring to a gentle boil over medium heat, uncovered.
+Reduce the heat and boil for another ten minutes on medium-low heat or until it thickens a little bit.

-- Add the ground cardamom and the slices to the sugar syrup, bring back to a boil on medium heat and pour in the lemon juice.
+- Add the ground cardamom and quince slices to the sugar syrup, bring back to a boil on medium heat.
+Pour in the rest of the lemon juice and add a little more water if needed.

-- Cover the pot and simmer for about 2 hours.
-It is recommended not to remove the lid during the cooking to ensure that quinces develop the desired rich ruby red color.
+- Cover and simmer for about 2 hours on low heat.
+It is recommended not to remove the lid during the cooking to ensure that quince slices develop the desired rich ruby red color.
 You can wrap the lid in a clean kitchen towel.
 I didn't wrap the lid with any cloth and a few times I gently stirred the content.

 - Add a tablespoon of rose water and simmer for another few minutes.